williamyang1991/TET-GAN/README.md

 python train.py
 ```
 Saved model can be found at `../save/`
-- Use `--help` to view more finetuning options
+- Use `--help` to view more training options
 ```
 python train.py --help
 ```